Concept and scheme design gmp and schlaich bergermann und partner with stadia, São Paulo

 Design Volkwin Marg and Hubert Nienhoff with Martin Glass, 2008

-Project leaders Martin Glass, Maike Carlsen
+Project Management Martin Glass, Maike Carlsen

-Project leader, Brazil Burkhard Pick, Sander-Christiaan Troost
+Project Management, Brazil Burkhard Pick, Sander-Christiaan Troost

-Director gmp do Brasil Ralf Amann
+Director of gmp do Brazil Ralf Amann

-Landscape design St raum a (Design phase), Interact, São Paulo
+Landscape design ST raum a. (design phase), Interact, São Paulo

-Length of the stadium ca. 240 m
+Length of stadium approx. 240 m

-Width of the stadium ca. 200 m
+Width of stadium approx. 200 m

 Located in the middle of the jungle, 1500 km from the sea, Manaus is where the Rio Negro and Rio Solimões run together to form the Amazon, the world’s mightiest river.
 It is also the capital of the similarly named federal province, a metropolis that was once a centre of the rubber industry but is now, as a Free Economic Zone, a finance center with global trade relationships.
 It also has a fascinating cultural legacy, which, with the potential of the surrounding rain forests, makes it a very attractive tourist center.